-If you’re staying in the north part of the Guanacaste province around Flamingo, Conchal, Tamarindo, Grande, Potrero, Las Catalinas or Brasilito, one of our favorite things to do is scuba diving at Islas Santa Catalina (Catalinas Islands).
+If you’re staying in the north part of the Guanacaste province around Flamingo, Conchal, Tamarindo, Grande, Potrero, Las Catalinas or Brasilito, one of our favorite things to do is scuba diving at Catalina Islands (Islas Catalina).

 Location

-The Catalinas Islands are in the Guanacaste province off the North Pacific coast.
-They are about a 20-30 minute boat ride from the Flamingo marina.
+The Catalina Islands are in the Guanacaste province off the North Pacific coast, about a 30 minute boat ride from the Flamingo marina.

-Las Catalinas, Costa Rica Scuba Diving and Snorkeling
+Catalina Islands Costa Rica Scuba Diving and Snorkeling Tours

-Below are some photos of my Catalinas Island scuba dives.
+Below are some photos of my Catalina Island scuba dives.

 Best Time to Go Scuba Diving Catalinas Islands, Costa Rica